Buying a home in Englewood with Coldwell Banker Residential Brokerage

-Step 2 – Contact a real estate agent in Greenwood Village
+Step 2 – Contact a real estate agent in Englewood

 I'll also help you start the loan process.
-I partner with some of Greenwood Village's best mortgage professionals, so you're in great hands.
+I partner with some of Englewood's best mortgage professionals, so you're in great hands.
 They can assist you with choosing which type of loan is best for you and help you get qualified.